k2view-academy/K2View-Academy/articles/03_logical_units/20_LU_highlight_tables.md

 To activate it:

-1. Choose one ore more population orders, by typing a range and/or by specifying each of them, using comma as separator.
-For example, to highlight population orders 1,2,3 and 5, you can either type "1, 2 ,3 ,5" or "1-3, 5".
+1. Choose one or more population orders, by typing a range and/or by specifying each of them, using commas as separators.
+For example, to highlight population orders 1,2,3 and 5, you can type either  "1, 2 ,3 ,5" or "1-3, 5".

-   Once any population order is typed, the Apply button becomes active.
+   Once any population order has been typed, the Apply button becomes active.

 2. Click on Apply.